finos/community/docs/governance/Software-Projects/Contribution-Compliance-Requirements.md

 [Other notices, as necessary]
 ```

-#### The CONTRIBUTING file
+### The CONTRIBUTING file
 The `CONTRIBUTING` file contains basic instructions to prospective contributors about how to make a contribution to the project – submitting a CLA, filing issues, making pull requests, etc. A sample `CONTRIBUTING.md` file (Markdown format) is provided in the [FINOS Software project blueprint](https://github.com/finos/software-project-blueprint).
 Project leads are free to revise to fit the practices and style of the project, but references to the Foundation's contribution requirements must be included.
 While a `CONTRIBUTING` file is not required, we strongly encourage you to add one to your repository as early as possible.

 Please note that Github will prompt this content when a user creates an issue or pull request, you can read more on [GitHub Contributing Guidelines](https://github.com/blog/1184-contributing-guidelines).

-#### Source code license headers
+### Source code license headers
 For [Graduated](/docs/governance/lifecycle-stages/graduated) projects, it's recommended that each source code file should include a license header comment.
 Most projects use the standard Apache-style header.
-Note that all copyright notices should go into a separate single `NOTICE.md` file at the root level (i.e., same level as `README.md` and `CONTRIBUTING.md`) of the GitHub/GitLab repository.
+Note that all copyright notices should go into a separate single `NOTICE.md` file at the root level (i.e. same level as `README.md` and `CONTRIBUTING.md`) of the GitHub/GitLab repository.

 ```
 SPDX-License-Identifier: Apache-2.0